Higher integrability for parabolic PDEs with generalized Orlicz growth: Abstract

 \section{Abstract}

 We prove higher integrability of the gradient of weak solutions to nonlinear parabolic systems whose prototype is

 where $\varphi$ is a generalized Young function.
 Special cases of our main theorem include previously known results for the $p$-growth, the variable exponent and the double phase growth.
 Also included are previously unknown borderline double phase growth and perturbed variable exponent growth, among others.
 The problem is controlled by a natural requirement of comparison of $\varphi$ between points in intrinsic parabolic cylinders via an (A1)-condition, which unifies disparate conditions from the special cases.
-Moreover, we handle both the singular and degenerate cases at the same time, providing a simple proof of a reverse H\"older type inequality, which is new even in the $p$-growth case.
+Moreover, we handle both the singular and degenerate cases at the same time, providing a unified proof of of a reverse H\"older type inequality.